 👩🍳 Flavor Combinations

 The marriage of the slightly tangy, buttery brie with the sweet, floral notes of honey and the rich, earthy crunch of walnuts is a classic in its own right.
-The sweetness of the honey provides a delectable contrast to the brie’s tang, while the walnuts add a pleasing texture to each bite.
+The sweetness of the honey provides a tasty contrast to the brie's tang, while the walnuts add a pleasing texture to each bite.

 - Fresh herbs like rosemary or thyme can infuse the cheese with an earthy essence.